-- 1. AHA will comply with its established procurement protocols for Request for Proposals (RFP) to solicit HomeFlex proposals for Supportive Housing Units from interested Owners ("Owner Proposal"). - 2.
-The details and scope of requirements for the preparation of Owner Proposals will be outlined in the RFP for Supportive Housing Units. - 3.
-Owner Proposals for Supportive Housing Units will be selected in accordance with the evaluation criteria set forth in the RFP. - 4.
-Upon approval of a selected Owner Proposal by the AHA Board of Commissioners, AHA will issue a HomeFlex commitment to the Owner that will expire on a date certain as set forth in the commitment ("HomeFlex Commitment").
-The HomeFlex Commitment shall acknowledge that AHA will provide Supportive Housing Units contingent upon the Owner fulfilling the terms and conditions set forth in the HomeFlex Commitment with respect to the Owner's Proposal.
-The Owner's failure to meet the terms and conditions before the expiration date of the HomeFlex Commitment will result in the automatic termination of the HomeFlex Commitment unless AHA, in its discretion extends the term of the HomeFlex Commitment. - 5.
-Upon fulfilling the Owner fulfilling the terms and conditions of the HomeFlex Commitment, as determined by AHA, AHA and the Owner will enter into a HomeFlex Agreement for Supportive Housing Units ("Supportive Housing HomeFlex Agreement").
+- 5. The details and scope of requirements for the preparation of Owner Proposals will be outlined in the RFP or NOFA for Supportive Housing Units. - 6.
+Owner Proposals for Supportive Housing Units will be selected in accordance with the evaluation criteria set forth in the RFP or NOFA. - 7.
+Upon approval of a selected Owner Proposal by the AH Board of Commissioners, AH will issue a HomeFlex commitment to the Owner that will expire on a date certain as set forth in the commitment ("HomeFlex Commitment").
+The HomeFlex Commitment shall acknowledge that AH will provide Supportive Housing Units contingent upon the Owner fulfilling the terms and conditions set forth in the HomeFlex Commitment with respect to the Owner's Proposal.
+The Owner's failure to meet the terms and conditions before the expiration date of the HomeFlex Commitment will result in the automatic termination of the HomeFlex Commitment unless AH, in its discretion extends the term of the HomeFlex Commitment. - 8.
+Upon fulfilling the Owner fulfilling the terms and conditions of the HomeFlex Commitment, as determined by AH, AH and the Owner will enter into a HomeFlex Agreement for Supportive Housing Units ("Supportive Housing HomeFlex Agreement").